rhettchase/drf-api-permissions-postgres/README.md

 ### Project Description

 Fully functional CRUD API app that allows users to view the collection of brews (GET), as well as Create, Update, and Delete brews from the collection.
+Users are required to be authenticated to access the API.

 ### Author: Rhett Chase